MrJadaml/mac-maker/readme.md

 # 🔧 Welcome to My Mac-Maker 💻

 This is, yet another, dev environment start-up script.
-My goal here was to break down the particular items being installed into individual modules.
-Each module is then sourced in with a single line in the main *install.sh* script.
-That makes it real easy to remove anything you do not want without worry of breaking other parts of this build.
+My goal here is to break down the particular items being installed into individual modules.
+Each module is then sourced from the main *install.sh* script with `source ./run/[MODULE]/setup`.
+This makes it real easy to remove anything you do not want without worry of breaking other parts of this build.
-Likewise, if there is anything you think is missing that you want to add, the structure makes personal customization of this script really straight forward.
+Likewise, this structure lends itself to being extended with any modules of your own.

 <hr>